henry-zwart/msc_thesis/reports/proposal/sections/methods.typ

-where $b_i$ is the belief associated with node $i$, $tau_i$ is a 'field' term (reflecting exogenous influence), and $omega_(i j)$ is the signed interaction strength between beliefs which are connected by an edge.
-Individuals update their beliefs to minimise cognitive dissonance.
-This is modelled by repeated samples from a Boltzmann distribution parameterised by $H$ and a temperature parameter.
-In the original model $omega_(i j)$ is symmetric, reflecting undirected associations between beliefs, thus we can extend the model to support directed relations by allowing each $omega_(i j)$ and $omega_(j i)$ to vary.
+where $b_i$ is the belief associated with node $i$, $tau_i$ is a 'field' term (reflecting exogenous influence), and $omega_(i j)$ is the signed interaction strength between beliefs related beliefs.
+Individuals update their beliefs to decrease cognitive dissonance, as modelled by iterative samples from a Boltzmann distribution parameterised by $H$ and a temperature parameter.
+In the NB model each $omega_(i j)$ is symmetric, thus we can support directed relations by allowing each $omega_(i j)$ and $omega_(j i)$ pair to vary separately.

 #plan[
   2. Causal discovery: